Home/Blog/Chronic Care/Diabetes/Sugar-Free Rice for Diabetes Control

 3) Cauliflower Rice

 Cauliflower rice has become quite a sensation among health-conscious people.
 This diabetes rice, an alternative to traditional white rice, is prepared by finely chopping or grating cauliflower into rice-like pieces.
-It is a wise choice for those mindful of their carbohydrate intake, as it contains significantly fewer carbs and calories than the real deal.
-Therefore, it is a perfect fit for anyone on a low-carb diet.
+It contains very few carbohydrates and no starch, making it a low-carb, low-calorie substitute.
+4) Quinoa

 While quinoa isn’t classified as rice, it bears a striking resemblance to a grain.
 It’s a fantastic alternative to rice, offering substantial protein, fibre, and essential vitamins and minerals.
 Additionally, quinoa has a lower GI than white rice, which makes it an ideal choice for individuals with diabetes.